-The Rail Industry Reference Committee (IRC) and Industry proposed this project to combine the Certificate IV in Rail Network Control and the Certificate IV in Tram/Light Rail Control qualifications, including updating 21 Units of Competency to create a single qualification for network controllers and provide more mobility across rail and light rail sectors.
-Provide network controllers skills and knowledge to use new Advanced Train and Management Systems and the ability to control autonomous and remotely operated vehicles, as well as address risks from the shared use of rail networks by autonomous and remotely operated rail vehicles and driver operated trains.
+The Rail Industry Reference Committee (IRC) and Industry proposed to combine the Certificate IV in Rail Network Control and the Certificate IV in Tram/Light Rail Control qualifications to create a single qualification for network controllers and provide more mobility across rail and light rail sectors.
+The aim is to provide network controllers skills and knowledge to use new Advanced Train and Management Systems and the ability to control autonomous and remotely operated vehicles, as well as address risks from the shared use of rail networks by autonomous and remotely operated rail vehicles and driver operated trains.

 The Rail IRC will have oversight of this project, which will be facilitated by Australian Industry Standards (AIS) in consultation with industry stakeholders.
 A Technical Advisory Committee (TAC) will be formed for this project.

 Regular updates will be posted on this page throughout the life of the project.

 If you have any questions about this project, please contact Industry Manager Klausch Schmidt.